BatetDev/top-project-linked-lists/README.md

 A basic implementation of a singly linked list in JavaScript, including core operations such as appending, prepending, searching, inserting, and removing nodes.

-Built as part of [The Odin Project](https://www.theodinproject.com/) JavaScript curriculum.
+Built as part of [The Odin Project](https://www.theodinproject.com/lessons/javascript-linked-lists) JavaScript course.